 Seabeach amaranth has been eliminated from approximately two-thirds of its historic range.
 Habitat loss and degradation are the greatest threats to the continued existence of seabeach amaranth with localized herbivory by webworms also contributing to mortality in North Carolina.
-Though beach stabilization efforts are thought to be a leading contributor to the decrease in the population (USFWS, 1996b), new populations have been observed to follow sand placement on beaches where sand has been disposed by the Corps of Engineers (ex.
+Though beach stabilization efforts are thought to be a leading contributor to the decrease in the population (USFWS, 1996b), significant spatial variability over time on natural beaches makes it difficult to discern project related impacts.
+Additionally, new populations have been observed to follow sand placement on beaches where sand has been disposed by the Corps of Engineers (ex.
 Wrightsville Beach and Bogue Banks) (USFWS, 1996b; CSE, 2004).
 Seabeach amaranth is dependent on terrestrial, upper beach habitat that is not flooded during the growing season from May in to the fall.
-Therefore, beach erosion is probably the primary threat to the continued presence in the area.
-Furthermore, beach bulldozing is common practice on Topsail Beach and in many cases may add to the existing erosion problem and loss of seabeach amaranth habitat.
+Therefore, beach erosion is probably the primary threat to the continued presence in the study area.
+Furthermore, beach bulldozing is common practice on the study area beaches and in many cases may add to the existing erosion problem and loss of seabeach amaranth habitat.